 Every two years, the global arms trade comes to London.
-DSEI, one of the world’s largest arms fairs, returns in September 2019.
+DSEI, one of the world’s largest arms fairs, returns to London’s Docklands this September.

 This is where those who profit from war, repression and injustice do business.
 This is where we can stop them.

-More than 1,000 arms companies plan to set up shop, marketing their wares to more than 30,000 attendees from around the world.
+1,700+ arms companies plan to set up shop, marketing their lethal wares to an expected 36,000+ attendees from around the world.

-Last time the arms fair came to London, hundreds of people took action to disrupt its set-up.
+When the arms fair came to London in 2017, hundreds of people took action to disrupt its set-up.